 S.B.
-No. 1799 proposes amendments to the Health and Safety Code regarding the motor vehicle emissions inspection and maintenance program in Texas.
-The bill introduces Section 382.2015, which mandates the commission to identify the minimum program required by the federal Clean Air Act and to develop a state implementation plan revision that aligns the state's program with these minimum requirements.
-This includes limiting emissions inspections to the transfer of vehicle titles.
-Additionally, if the U.S. Environmental Protection Agency approves the revised plan, the commission is required to implement it and recommend any necessary statutory changes to the legislature.
+No. 1799 proposes amendments to the Texas Health and Safety Code regarding the motor vehicle emissions inspection and maintenance program.
+The bill introduces Section 382.2015, which mandates the commission to identify the minimum requirements of the federal Clean Air Act for the emissions program and to develop a state implementation plan that revises the program to meet only these minimum standards.
+Additionally, it stipulates that the revised program will require emissions inspections only at the transfer of a vehicle title, and any changes must be submitted to the U.S. Environmental Protection Agency for approval.
+If approved, the commission is tasked with implementing the revised program and recommending any necessary statutory changes to the legislature.

 Statutes affected: Introduced: ()